edgedb/edgedb/docs/stdlib/array.rst

                                      new: anytype) \
                   -> array<anytype>

-    Return an array where all occurrences of a particualr value are replaced.
+    Returns an array where all occurrences of value *old* are replaced with *new*:

-    Return an array where every *old* value is replaced with *new*.

     .. code-block:: edgeql-repl